Currently 50% Off For A Limited Time

 This can overlook how our fears, emotions, and memories are stored in our bodies and unconscious mind, which can make them difficult to put into words (van der Kolk, 2014).

-The therapeutic uses of art offers a powerful way to safely process our trauma.
+The therapeutic uses of art offer a powerful way to safely process our trauma.

 In the words of Natalie Rogers: “What is creative is frequently therapeutic.
 What is therapeutic is frequently a therapeutic process.”.